sparkidev0x1D/express-ts-api/README.md

-      npm i                   #  Install all the packages npm run dev             #  Running on dev npm run build           #  Build to js with js map npm run debug           #  Debug with chrome npm run test            #  to run test suite npm run test-generate   #  to Generate Coverage Report on performed tests
+      npm i                   #  Install all the packages npm run dev             #  Running on dev npm run build           #  Builds and transpiles to Javascript npm run debug           #  Debug with chrome npm run test            #  to run test suite npm run test-generate   #  to Generate Coverage Report on performed tests